0x556c79/install_ugreen_leds_controller/README.md

 # Ugreen LED Controller Installer

 Small, single-file Bash installer for the [ugreen_leds_controller](https://github.com/miskcoo/ugreen_leds_controller) project.
-It clones (unless `--no-clone`), installs the kernel module, copies helper scripts and a systemd unit, and enables the service.
+It clones, installs the kernel module, copies helper scripts and a systemd unit, and enables the service.

 ## Quick install